brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 | **Fine-tuning & data**  | One objective (causal LM) across tasks; instruction/RLHF sits naturally.                | Pretrain often denoising/seq2seq; finetunes may need task-specific mixes.                                   |
 | **Memory footprint**    | KV cache only for decoder; predictable growth with output length.                       | Encoder activations + decoder KV + cross-attn; larger per-request memory.                                   |

+[^1]: Though there have been recent efforts to combine the two ideas, e.g. "Mixture-of-Head Attention" (MoH) where attention heads themselves are treated as experts and are sparsely activated.
+[^2]: 2:4 sparsity is a specific instance of a more generla N:M structured sparsity where a block of M consecutive weights must contain at most N non-zero values.
+This achieves excellent acceleration on modern GPUs.
+Coarse-grained sparsity refers to pruning entire channels or blocks, with less accuracy at high sparsity levels than N:M but a simpler implementation.
-[^1]: Some examples of encoder-decoder models are T5 (text-to-text transformer) and BART (bidirectional and auto-regressive transformer) as well as UL5.
+[^3]: Some examples of encoder-decoder models are T5 (text-to-text transformer) and BART (bidirectional and auto-regressive transformer) as well as UL5.
 They are used mainly for speech recognition, image captioning, text summarization and language conversion.

 1. Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
 Attention Is All You Need.
 Advances in Neural Information Processing Systems (NeurIPS 2017), 30, 5998–6008.
 2. Dao, T., Fu, D. Y., Ermon, S., Rudra, A., & Ré, C. (2022).
 FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness.
 Advances in Neural Information Processing Systems (NeurIPS 2022)